wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase3.md

 	$osDiskUri=$storageAcc.PrimaryEndpoints.Blob.ToString() + "vhds/" + $vmName + "-OSDisk.vhd"
 	$vm=Set-AzureVMOSDisk -VM $vm -Name "OSDisk" -VhdUri $osDiskUri -CreateOption fromImage New-AzureVM -ResourceGroupName $rgName -Location $locName -VM $vm
 <!-- deleted by customization

 > [AZURE.NOTE] Because these virtual machines are for an intranet application, they are not assigned a public IP address or a DNS domain name label and exposed to the Internet.
 However, this also means that you cannot connect to them from the Azure Preview portal.
 The **Connect** button will be unavailable when you view the properties of the virtual machine.
 Use the Remote Desktop Connection accessory or another Remote Desktop tool to connect to the virtual machine using its private IP address or intranet DNS name.
 -->

 ## Configure the computers running SQL Server

-For each virtual machine running SQL Server, use the remote desktop client of your choice and create a remote desktop connection <!-- keep by customization: begin --> to the first domain controller virtual machine <!-- keep by customization: end -->.
+For each virtual machine running SQL Server, use the remote desktop client of your choice and create a remote desktop connection.
 Use its intranet DNS or computer name and the credentials of the local administrator account.

 For each virtual machine running SQL Server, join them to the appropriate AD DS domain with these commands at the Windows PowerShell prompt.